Understand how Neurodivergent People Interpret the World

 People are neurodiverse.
 Neurodiversity refers to normal variations in the human brain from one person to the next.
 These variations can show as differences in mood, sociability, attention, learning and mental functions.
 Neurodiversity doesn’t refer to any one type of brain, but rather to variations from one brain to the next.

-Through learning about neurodiversity, you can better understand the differences between different individuals, and better appreciate the individual strengths and weaknesses that we each have.
+Through learning about neurodiversity, we can better understand the differences between individuals in terms of how we think, feel, and behave.
+We can appreciate the individual strengths and weaknesses that we each have.

 Study this course to: